misskey-dev/misskey/DONORS.md

 ---

-Although you donated, you are not listed here? please contact to us!
+If your name is missing,  please contact us!

 If you want to donate to Misskey, please get in touch with [@syuilo][syuilo-link].